jacq-5/MTRX2700-Lab-2-Group-1/README.md

 ```

 ##### Logic Description
 In `enableInterrupts` USART1’s receive interrupt is enabled and it’s priority is set.
 The function called in the interrupt handler 'when_receiving_data' is defined.
 The main function then goes into an infinite loop and when data is sent to USART1 the interrupt handler `USART1_EXTI25_IRQHandler` is called.
 The interrupt handler checks if a function has been set and then calls 'when_receiving_data'.
+Sicne the interrupt is continually buffer and counter are static variables to ensure they don;t change between calls.
 Once the terminating character has been received or the buffer is full all new characters will be loaded into a discard variable.

 ##### User Instructions
    1. Initialise buffer, terminating character, buffer size and counter variables in their designated scopes.